-Natasha Stagg’s two books, Surveys and Sleeveless: Fashion, Media, Image, New York 2011–2019, were published by Semiotext(e).
-Her writing can also be found in the books You Had to Be There: Rape Jokes by Vanessa Place, Intersubjectivity, Volume 2 by Lou Cantor and Katherine Rochester, Excellences & Perfections by Amalia Ulman, and The Present in Drag by DIS, among others.
+Natasha Stagg’s books Surveys and Sleeveless: Fashion, Media, Image, New York 2011–2019 were published by Semiotext(e).
+Her writing also appears in the books You Had to Be There: Rape Jokes, by Vanessa Place, Intersubjectivity, Volume 2, edited by Lou Cantor and Katherine Rochester, Excellences & Perfections, by Amalia Ulman, and The Present in Drag, edited by DIS, among others.

 About a year ago, I was working at a branding consultancy with fashion clients interested in YouTube stars while promoting the German translation of a novel I wrote that had made predictions about new methods of fame and cultural leveraging, and so was inundated with takes on “influencer culture.”
 I watched the first episode of a new Vice show, hosted by obsolete prototype Paris Hilton, that tracked a social media star’s path of fakery in search of making it and likened becoming a top-tier personal brand to getting a dream role in Hollywood.
 I saw mass-market celebrities trail niche personalities when starting beauty lines.
 I read about the proliferation of branded selfie ops, “relative diminishing marginal aesthetic value,” the first animated-bot news anchor, and the limitlessness of media manipulation through digital developments in the near future.
 All this while participating in and performing for multiple media formats myself, often with the goal of self-promotion.